HPC-AI-Team/pexsi/doc/introduction.md

   - Symbolic factorization can be reused for multiple calculations.
   - Enhanced error estimate for the pole expansion using energy as a guidance.

+- v0.7.1
+  - Bug fix: PPEXSIPlanInitialize specifics the input according to mpirank instead of outputFileIndex.